 World Refugee Day (June 20, 2023) is a perfect time to seek out new opportunities to serve those far from the land they call home and cherished by God.

 We would love to share the good news of your service activities in your community with the rest of the diocese.
 Please take lots of photos, and document your stories and the quantitative—or qualitative accomplishments for the day.
 You can share these with us by email at firstname.lastname@example.org.

 Serving our Neighbors—Guiding Principles & Questions

-Here are some guiding principles for you as you plan your congregation’s creation care service projects:
+Here are some guiding principles for you as you plan your congregation’s service projects and activities:

-- Partner with locals—find individuals, community organizations, and civic institutions that are already seeking the goodwill of your neighborhood through caring for the environment and partner with them
+- Partner with locals—find individuals, community organizations, and civic institutions that are already seeking the goodwill of your neighborhood through caring for the environment, refugee support, or military/servicemember aid, and partner with them.

 - Be practical—select activities that align with your congregants’ availability and abilities.